Throughout 2021 the expectations of a great customer experience were not necessarily held to the same standard.

 1. Loyal customers

 Happy customers stay loyal and increase revenue.
 They always return when the like a product or service and are satisfied with the offered performance and customer service.
-Using these metrics, you can find out your loyal and satisfied customers.
+Using these customer satisfaction metrics, you can find out your loyal and satisfied customers.
 You can reach out to dissatisfied ones to know their reasons and take actions to make them happy.

 With NPS surveys, you can understand who your promoters, detractors, and passives are.
 With your promoters, you can use them to amplify your brand and positives.
 They are your brand’s best advocates, and you should leverage them as such.
 For passives, you can take measures to nudge them into becoming promoters.
 This could be via discounts, offers, early product previews, various benefits, etc. It would help if you worked more on detractors, going to the core reasons behind their dissatisfaction and less than favorable experience.
 This will help improve the overall CX and satisfaction levels.

 3. Brand reputation

 Customers with great experiences may talk to their friends and family about their experiences, but those with bad experiences will definitely talk about it.
-This not only seriously hampers your brand reputation but also bottom line.
+This not only seriously hampers your brand corporate reputation but also bottom line.
 Conducting CSAT surveys can help alleviate some of these concerns as you can actively track these customers and make amends.

 With so many social media channels available at fingertips, users can easily upload information about their less than favorable experiences or bad reviews.
 You can avoid this with timely actions and take the necessary actions to improve their experience and satisfaction.

 4. Usability and experience

 Conducting Customer Effort Score (CES) surveys, you can collect the quantitative and qualitative data put by your users.
 You can use these studies to ensure you make their lives easier and keep that in mind for future feature rollouts or new offerings.